 ‘High-demand, low supply’ seems to be the theme of 2022.
 From supermarkets to job vacancies: we just can’t seem to get enough, only this time that’s to be taken literally.

 While we can’t make bananas grow any faster, we can put a bit more thought and effort into finding people who are willing to work.
 Especially the ones who are hard to find.
 You only get one shot with them, so make sure you’re prepared.

 Open-source developers are one of those high-demand people these days.
 If you search for job vacancies on LinkedIn with ‘open-source developers’ and hit ‘worldwide’, there are a mere 79,485 vacancies in July 2022.

 That’s a lot of positions to fill.
 This is not to say you should just hire the first one that comes along.
-There are a lot of things to consider when recruiting developers, from their skills and experience to their personality and cultural fit.
+There are a lot of things to consider when recruiting full stack developers, from their skills and experience to their personality and cultural fit.

 In this article, we will discuss five tips that will help you find the best open-source developers for your business.
 We’ll also highlight some of the best practices for testing their skills, and give some advice on writing attractive job ads that speak their language.

 Open-sourced developers vs ‘regular’ developers

 What’s the difference between a regular developer and open-sourced developer?

 Open-sourced developers are developers who have made their code or projects available to the public.
 They typically do this by posting their code on public repositories such as GitHub.